-The German Hospital is built upon a lot fronting one hundred and thirty-seven and one half feet on Brannan Street (near Third Street) and extending hack two hundred and seventy-five feet.
+The German Hospital is built upon a lot fronting one hundred and thirty-seven and one half feet on Brannan Street (near Third Street) and extending back two hundred and seventy-five feet.
 The main building is of brick, three stories high, facing the northwest, and occupies all the frontage except what is required for a wide carriageway.
-It was built in 1853; a wing was added in 1860, and a second wing in 1869, so that the hospital can accommodate one hundred and thirty patients.
+It was built in 1853; a wing was added in 1860, and a second one in 1869, so that the hospital can accommodate one hundred and thirty patients.
 The remaining portion of the grounds, equaling over one half the area, is laid out with grass plats and walks, and planted with trees.
 There are but two wards in the hospital, each containing ten beds; the remaining rooms being designed for one or two patients only.
-The hospital is under the control of the German General Benevolent Society, which now numbers twenty-seven hundred and ninety-six members.
+The hospital is under the control of the German General Benevolent Society, which now numbers over three thousand city members.
 The charges, which include medical attendance, are \$2 per day, with from 50 cents to \$1.50 extra for private rooms if they be desired.
-During the year 1874, the German Hospital received for treatment seven hundred and fifty-seven patients, the average number present being seventy-seven.
-There were fortyseven deaths in the same period.
+During the year 1875, the German Hospital received for treatment six hundred and eighty-two patients, the average number present being seventy-two.
+There were fifty-one deaths in the same period.
 The attending physicians are Drs.
-F. Von Loehr, J. Regensburger, A. Wilhelm, and F. W. Smith.
-The French Hospital, or "Maison de Santé," is also under the charge of a society, the "Société
+F. Von Loehr, J. Regensburger, A. Wilhelm, and W. F. Smith.

-The French Hospital, or "Maisou de Santé," is also under the charge of a society, the "Société Française de Bienfalsance Mutuelle," organized in 1851, and now having a membership of three thousand.
-The building is a large two-story brick structure, occupying the center of a hundredvara (two hundred and seventy-five by two hundred and seventy-five feet) lot on Bryant Street, between Fifth and Sixth streets, the remaining grounds being laid out in gardens and planted with trees.
+The French Hospital, or "Maison de Santé," is also under the charge of a society, the "Société Française de Bienfaisance Mutuelle," organized in 1851, and now having a membership of three thousand.
+The building is a large two-story brick structure, occupying the center of a hundred-vara (two hundred and seventy-five feet by two hundred and seventy-five) lot on Bryant Street, between Fifth and Sixth streets, the remaining grounds being laid out in gardens and planted with trees.
 Originally, the hospital completed in 1859 was but one story in hight.
 In 1869 a second story was added, increasing the capacity to the accommodation of one hundred and seventy patients.
-In 1874 there were admitted to this hospital eight hundred and fifty patients, the weekly average number present being sixty-five.
-During the year there were sixty-one deaths.
+In 1875 there were admitted to this hospital eight hundred and forty-one patients, the weekly average number present being eighty-five.
+During the year there were seventy-eight deaths.
 The charges are \$2 per day for ward patients and \$3 for those desiring private rooms.
 Drs.
-Figné-Dupuytren and Hoffstetter are the Visiting Physicians, and Dr. E. Prevost is the Apothecary.
-One of the finest of the private hospitals is the St. Mary's Hospital, under the care of the
+Brigham and Hoffstetter are the Visiting Physicians, and Dr. E. Prevost is the apothecary.